jakefrancis/blogcabin-backend/README.md

 User authentification has been implemented via JSON web tokens.

-The token is automatically saved to the browser via local storage, to allow users to use the application with out having to log in again.
+The token is automatically saved to the browser via local storage, to allow users to use the application without having to log in again.

 ## Technology Used